ryanemmans/reading-notes/js401/class-03.md

 ***1. Name 3 real world use cases where you’d want to change the request with custom middleware.***

 - Printing a message (logging).
-- Display a request timestamp.
+- Displaying a request timestamp.
-- Trigger an error handler.
+- Triggering an error handler.

 ***2. True or false: The route handler is middleware?***